 ONE TAX FOR ALL – SALES AND TRANSACTION TAX SYSTEM

-“One Tax For All" will initiate the ultimate pro-growth environment for all citizens to prosper.
+“One Tax For All” is the future tax system that will ensure a pro-growth economy for all citizens to obtain more wealth and prosperity.

 250 years ago, Ben Franklin said, “There is nothing certain but death and taxes.”

-Today with ever-larger demands for infrastructure and government services, the United States needs a tax system that will collect enough taxes to balance the budget, pay down the debt, while benefiting the economy.
+It is undeniable and impossible for the tax systems we use today to collect enough taxes to keep up with the needs of our nation.
+Ever-larger demands for infrastructure and government services will require a tax system that will collect enough taxes to balance the budget, pay down the debt, and benefit the economy.

-The sole and only tax collection system for all; no other taxes
+The sole and only tax collection system for All Segments of the Economy (ASOE); no other taxes.

-A tax that spreads the tax burden evenly across all citizens, non-citizens, businesses, enterprises, and organizations; all segments of the economy (ASOE)
+A tax system that spreads the tax burden evenly and fairly across all citizens, non-citizens, businesses, enterprises, and organizations; All Segments of the Economy.

-Sole and only tax collection system for all – no other taxes
+1. Sole and only tax collection system for All Segments of the Economy (ASOE) – no other taxes

 “Everything should be made as simple as possible, but not simpler.”
 Einstein